kebaldwi/ansible_lab_v1/MDTGuide.md

       if-oper-state-ready = 1
       if-oper-state-no-pass = 0
 ```

+Now you have learned how Telegraf is configured.
+Let's see what data you see at Telegraf.
+Keep in mind, core switch has all telemetry done through gNMI subscription and access switch has mix of gRPC and snmp.
+To view the data received at Telegraf, please go to your windows jumphost.
+Open Visual Code and have terminal opened like screenshot below.
+There are two bash files staged. _"telegraf-access.sh"_ and _"telegraf-core.sh"_.
+Let's execute them one by one and observe the output.
+Enter "yes" when asked about ssh key.
+When the script asks for password, please enter the one told by your proctor.
+You should see results like below.

 ### InfluxDB Configuration
 InfluDB is a popular time series database.
 It's suitable for storing streaming data collected from IoT devices and network devices.
 Fortunately we don't need to configure the InfluxDB database in as much detail as Telegraf.
 The initialization of the lab creates the logins, database, and token for authentication.
 That's all we need.
 Please refer to [InfluxDB documentation](https://docs.influxdata.com/influxdb/v2.4/get-started/) to learn more about this time series database.
 Another popular database for storing streaming data is [Prometheus](https://prometheus.io/), which is very popular for network monitoring.